Analysis: Trump fuels new tensions in moment of crisis

-WASHINGTON (AP) — Over 48 hours in America, the official death toll from the coronavirus pandemic topped 100,000, the number of people who filed for unemployment during the crisis soared past 40 million, and the streets of a major city erupted in flames after a handcuffed black man was killed by a white police officer.
+WASHINGTON (AP) — Over 48 hours in America, the official death toll from the coronavirus pandemic topped 100,000, the number of people who filed for unemployment during the crisis soared past 40 million, and protests erupted in major cities after a handcuffed black man was killed by a white police officer.

 It’s the kind of frenetic, fractured moment when national leaders are looked to for solutions and solace.
 President Donald Trump instead threw a rhetorical match into the tinderbox.
 “When the looting starts, the shooting starts,” he declared ominously in a late-night tweet.